FNNDSC/ChAI/README.md

-# ChAI - A Natural Language Assistant Using ChRIS
+# ChAI - A Natural Language Assistant for ChRIS - [Work in Progress]

 https://github.com/user-attachments/assets/9a3ea458-5de3-4e42-a68b-f656c8e63365